-Claim: Photograph shows President Obama during a 2009 Veterans Day ceremony.
+Claim: Photograph shows President Obama not saluting the flag during the playing of the national anthem at a 2009 Veterans Day ceremony.

 Examples:[Collected via e-mail, November 2009]

 Check out this latest picture from Veterans Day 11/11/09 at the Ceremony in Arlington National Cemetery.
 I don't know whether the National Anthem is being played, or the Flag is going by, or WHAT, but EVERYBODY in the picture is either saluting or has his hand over the HEART.